 We next characterized the bandwidth of the network resonance by varying the excitation in the local network.
 Models and empirical data have both suggested that the frequency of gamma oscillations can increase with increasing excitation (Jia et al., 2013; Lowet et al., 2017; Ray and Maunsell, 2010; Roberts et al., 2013; Traub et al., 1996).
-We therefore slowly increased excitation linearly in time (ramp stimulation, 3 seconds) to generate increasing excitation in the local network.
+We therefore slowly increased excitation linearly in time (ramp stimulation, 3 s) to generate increasing excitation in the local network.
 A time-frequency plot for an example recording site in area 21a is presented in Figure 2A.
 We found that the network resonance varied non-linearly with the input excitation.
-Rather than scaling linearly with light strength, network resonance only began after a critical level of excitation was reached (Fig. 2A and B), as previously established in vitro and in models (Börgers et al., 2005; Traub et al., 1996).
-Power and frequency increased sublinearly with increasing excitation (Fig. 2B and C).
-Interestingly, previous studies reported that optogenetic drive of excitatory cells in somatosensory cortex and hippocampus of the mouse with light ramps resulted in gamma-band synchronization with a constant frequency (Adesnik and Scanziani, 2010; Akam et al., 2012), and increasing the slope of the ramp gave rise to higher-frequency synchronization in somatosensory cortex (Adesnik and Scanziani, 2010).
-To further investigate additional non-linearities in the resonance, we stimulated the network with slow symmetric excitation profiles (single-slow-sine-wave stimulation, 10 seconds).
+Rather than scaling linearly with light strength, network resonance began only after a critical level of excitation was reached (Figures 2A and 2B), as previously established in vitro and in models (Börgers et al., 2005; Traub et al., 1996).
+Power and frequency increased sub-linearly with increasing excitation (Figures 2B and 2C).
+Interestingly, previous studies reported that optogenetic drive of excitatory cells in the somatosensory cortex and hippocampus of the mouse with light ramps resulted in gamma-band synchronization with a constant frequency (Adesnik and Scanziani, 2010; Akam et al., 2012), and increasing the slope of the ramp gave rise to higher-frequency synchronization in the somatosensory cortex (Adesnik and Scanziani, 2010).
+To further investigate additional non-linearities in the resonance, we stimulated the network with slow symmetric excitation profiles (single-slow-sine-wave stimulation, 10 s).
 A time-frequency plot for an example recording site in area 21a is presented in Figure 2D.
-Single-slow-sine-wave stimulation revealed amplitude and frequency hysteresis, with the amplitude and frequency of the network resonance increasing sub-linearly after a critical point of excitation was reached, and slowing down more quickly upon waning excitation (Fig. 2E and F).
+Single-slow-sine-wave stimulation revealed amplitude and frequency hysteresis, with the amplitude and frequency of the network resonance increasing sub-linearly after a critical point of excitation was reached and slowing down more quickly upon waning excitation (Figures 2E and 2F).

-Models reveal potential role of non-inactivating M-current in hysteresis
+Models reveal the potential role of non-inactivating Mcurrent in hysteresis

-To investigate the network mechanisms underlying the observed resonance phenomena and the hysteresis, we constructed mathematical models of recurrently coupled excitatory and inhibitory neurons.
-To this end, we used a well-established biophysically realistic pyramidal-interneuron network (PING) model (Börgers, 2017), without additional tuning (Fig. 5A).
+To investigate the network mechanisms underlying the observed resonance phenomena and the hysteresis, we constructed mathematical models of recurrently coupled E-I neurons.
+To this end, we used a well-established biophysically realistic pyramidal-interneuron network (PING) model (Börgers, 2017), without additional tuning.
 We initially investigated a model composed of two populations of single-compartment neurons implementing Hodgkin-Huxley dynamics.
-The excitatory population is based on a simplified model of pyramidal cells (Traub et al., 1991), and the inhibitory population is based on a simplified model of PV+ basket cells (Wang and Buzsáki, 1996).
-The network has a synaptic model that permits a gradual rise of synaptic gating (Wang, 1999).
-This model produced strong gammaband synchronization, as has been reported extensively (Börgers and Kopell, 2003) (Fig. S3A, B).
+The excitatory population is based on a